Home » Parent PLUS Loans

 See that list above?
 IDR isn’t on there.

 If you’re a parent PLUS borrower, you must first consolidate your Parent PLUS Loan into a Direct Consolidation Loan.
-By doing so, the consolidated loan is now eligible for only one of the IDR plans — the Income-Contingent Repayment (ICR) plan.
+By doing so, the consolidated loan becomes eligible for the Income-Contingent Repayment (ICR) plan.

-That repayment option gives parent borrowers an opening for PSLF eligibility.
-But there’s another key component to qualify — and that’s working for an eligible employer.
+ICR payments are generally 20% of your discretionary income, compared to 10% to 15% for other IDR options.
+It also gives parent borrowers an opening for PSLF eligibility.
+However, there's another key component to qualify — and that’s working for an eligible employer.

 You might have worked in the public sector for a while, but you need to put in 10 years of service at a qualifying employer once your loans are consolidated.
 In general, most monthly payments before consolidation don’t count toward PSLF.
-This rule, however, might change with the one-time IDR account adjustment
+However, borrowers who took advantage of the IDR Account Adjustment (no longer available) might have received additional PSLF credit for time spent in any repayment plan while employed full-time by a qualifying employer.

 If you’re nearing retirement age, that might mean working longer than you anticipated to qualify for forgiveness.

 Let’s face it, parent PLUS borrowers get the short end of the stick when it comes to benefits and protections relative to other student borrowers.
-That’s why it’s worth putting in a little work and consolidating your Parent PLUS Loans if you meet the eligibility requirements for PSLF
+That’s why it’s worth taking the right steps — especially consolidating properly — to unlock additional savings and benefits with PSLF.
+Here's what to focus on.

 Confirm employer eligibility